Farz (2001 film): Plot

 Karan now finds himself in a tight spot, dealing with his crumbling marriage, his duty-bound father-in-law who is leaving no stone unturned to get him and worst of all, Gawa Firozi, who is still roaming scot-free.
 Only Rukmani, who considers Karan as her own son openly states that she believes he is innocent and will support him no matter what.
-Somehow, Karan is able to meet Kajal in the temple on the day of Karwa Chauth.
-Kajal tells him that she still believes in him and knows that he is innocent and also that she is observing a fast for him during the day.
-Karan tells her that he is going to go all-out after Gawa Firozi and Kajal wishes him luck.
+Somehow, Karan is able to meet Kajal in the temple.
+Kajal tells him that she still believes in him and knows that he is innocent.
+Karan tells her that he is going after Gawa Firozi.
 Just as they finish their conversation, Arjun lays siege to the temple ordering Karan to surrender.
 However, Kajal intervenes just as Arjun points a gun at Karan, and Karan escapes, leaving Arjun fuming.

-However, Karan's cup of woes is not yet full and he receives a final bolt when Kabir informs him that Kajal has been kidnapped by Gawa Firozi.
-Furious, Karan infiltrates Gawa's hideout, killing many of his henchmen and finds Kajal tied up next to a mechanical blade.
-Karan fights Gawa, who reminds Karan of his brother's death and says that he too will see his wife die right before his eyes.
-However, Karan suddenly gains the upper hand and beats up Gawa telling him that his brother was a criminal who deserved no sympathy and that Gawa himself will also meet the same fate now.
+Kabir informs Karan that Kajal has been kidnapped by Gawa Firozi.
+Furious, Karan infiltrates Gawa's hideout, killing many of his henchmen and finds Kajal tied up.
+Karan fights Gawa and gains the upper hand and beats up Gawa.
 Karan saves Kajal and chases Gawa who has boarded a helicopter.
 Karan manages to cling on the threshold of the helicopter and it takes off just as Arjun arrives at the scene with a huge police force in tow.
-During the fight Karan falls off taking Gawa down along with him.
-Karan is saved by a hanging wire while Gawa lands onto a minefield below which blows up, killing him for once and for all.
-Karan and Kajal reunite and Arjun, smiling, approaches them, imitating Karan's habit of munching on a carrot, indicating that he has accepted Karan.
+During the fight Karan jumps off taking Gawa down along with him.
+Karan latches on a hanging cable while letting go of Gawa.
+As a result, Gawa lands onto a minefield below which blows up, killing him for once and for all.
+Karan and Kajal reunite and Arjun finally endorses Karan’s actions.